100th Anniversary Member Bonspiel

 1943

-The so-called Rosie Curlers gathered every Saturday afternoon to continue the curling traditions of Lafayette while the men and Juniors were off at war.
+The so-called Rosie Curlers gathered every Saturday afternoon to continue the curling traditions of Lafayette after the Juniors were called to war.

 The Rosie Curlers